pmndrs/zustand/docs/reference/combine.md

 # combine

 `combine` middleware lets you create a new state by combining an initial state with additional state created by a function.
-This middleware is particularly useful due to infers the state so you don't need to type it.
+This middleware is particularly useful due to infers the state, so you don't need to type it.

 ```js